dansiviter/gcp-util/log/README.md

 ## `java.util` Logger Usage ##

+> :information_source: Don't place the exception within the message.
+This will be appended separately within `stack_trace` property and Error Reporting will use that.
+For JBoss Logging that could be as simple as `%s`.

 ### File Config ###

 Inspired by `com.google.cloud.logging.LoggingHandler` but one major limitation is it's use of `com.google.cloud.logging.Payload.StringPayload` which heavily limits the data that can be utilised by GCP.